-The weather is finally changing and this is the perfect opportunity to take advantage of the many benefits a trip to the park has to offer.
+Even if the weather is changing (or cold!), it’s still the perfect opportunity to take advantage of the many benefits a trip to the park has to offer.

 In addition to the physical health advantages, a day at the park for a child is a great way to release built up energy and lower stress levels.

 It inspires imagination, stimulates social skills, and is just overall fun!